kateolmstead/rest-api-client/README.md

             <td>Optional</td>
             <td>String, 64 char max, UTF-8</td>
             <td>
-                The <em>userId</em> of another user involved in this transaction.
-E.g., the recipient of a gift, or the buyer of a sold item
+                The <em>userId</em> of another user involved in this transaction, e.g. the recipient of a gift, or the buyer of a sold item
             </td>
             <td><code>to</code></td>
         </tr>